-Efforts have been made by your team leaders, OneHope representatives, and your hosts to ensure that your time will be as safe as possible.
-While you should not feel anxious about anything unsafe happening, it is always better to be prepared and aware of potential threats.
+Efforts have been made to ensure that your time will be as safe as possible.
+While you should not feel anxious about anything unsafe happening, it is always better for you to be prepared and aware of potential threats.

-- Always follow local laws as well as U.S. laws. - While travelling, your 'most vulnerable' time is upon your arrival. - Don't set down a bag while waiting in line at the airport. - Keep track of your luggage ticket. - Wear a money belt inside your clothes for vital documents. - Don't carry electronics in your back pocket or set them on a table. - Wear cross-body purses and small bags, and don't wear them on the street-side of your body. - Be mindful of what you put in outside pockets on backpacks. - In crowded spaces, keep your bag in front of you. - Watch for commotions in crowded spaces, they could be a distraction for thieves or pick-pockets. - Do not walk alone, especially at night.
+- Always follow local laws as well as U.S. laws. - While traveling, your most vulnerable time is upon your arrival. - Don't set down a bag while waiting in line at the airport. - Keep track of your luggage ticket. - Wear a money belt inside your clothes for vital documents. - Don't carry electronics in your back pocket or set them on a table. - Wear cross-body purses and small bags, and don't wear them on the street side of your body. - Be mindful of what you put in outside pockets on backpacks. - In crowded spaces, keep your bag in front of you. - Watch for commotions in crowded spaces; they could be a distraction for thieves or pickpockets. - Do not walk alone, especially at night.
 Always travel in groups. - Don't wear expensive clothes, jewelry, or accessories. - Take with you only the cards, money, and documents you need for the day. - Don't give personal information to locals.
 Do not invite them to your home.
 Do not go out with locals you just met, whether alone or in a group. - Do not accept rides. - Keep doors, windows, and car doors locked at all times. - Listen to your gut instincts; if you feel unsafe, remove yourself from the situation. - Carry a business card from the hotel you're staying at so that if you get lost or separated from the group without knowing the language, you can give it to a taxi driver to take you back to the hotel.